j4nji/ESP32-WS2812-Controller/README.md

 - **RATE_LIMIT_MS**: The minimum time between processing WebSocket messages to prevent flooding.
 - **ssid**: Holds the SSID of the network to connect to.
 - **password**: Holds the password of the network to connect to.

-## Setup Function
-- Initializes the serial communication at 115200 baud for debugging.
-- Sets up the LED strip with FastLED.addLeds(), specifying the LED type, pin, and color order.
-- Sets the brightness of the LEDs.
-- Initializes SPIFFS and checks for errors.
-- Connects to a WiFi network with a specified SSID and password.
-- Sets up the web server to serve an index.html file from SPIFFS when the root URL ("/") is accessed.
-- Sets up a WebSocket event handler to process incoming messages.
-- Checks if the message is a final frame and if its length matches the expected data size.
-- Applies a rate limit to prevent processing messages too frequently.
-- Interprets the message as RGB color data and a boolean indicating whether the LEDs should be turned on or off.
-- Updates the LED strip accordingly and displays the changes.
-- Adds the WebSocket handler to the server and starts the server.